It is when the potassium levels in the blood are too low.

 How is it diagnosed?

-Your doctor will also order an ECG test to monitor your heartbeat, as hypokalemia and heart abnormalities are often related.
+Your doctor will also order an ECG to monitor your heartbeat, as hypokalemia and heart abnormalities are often related.

 How is hypokalemia treated?